LongerHV/STM32_DSP/README.md

 # STM32_DSP

 To do:
+- Fix bug on parameter refreshing (does not cover whole string on parameter from prev effect)
 - Link parameter class with effects
+- Implement process block for modulation effect
-- Implement comb filters, modulations, LFO, Delays mono/stereo
+- Implement reverb, filters, pitch shifter
 - Add scrolling list for more parameters